MulleFoundation/.github/profile/README.md

 This is the Foundation library written for [mulle-objc](//mulle-objc.github.io).

 *MulleFoundation* is collection of libraries to form a complete and powerful Objective-C class library for *mulle-objc*.
-An Objective-C Foundation traditionally contains no graphics code.
+As an Objective-C Foundation it contains no graphics code.

 The *MulleFoundation* is designed as plug and play system.
 Optional library components can be left out with no bad side-effect.
 The concept of the *MulleFoundation* is to avoid actual